 Deep space research is not easy.
 It comes with challenges, not the least of which is limited storage space.
-Now, scientists are finding creative ways to maximize in-space efficiency so they can reduce the number of expensive shipments.
+Now, scientists are finding creative ways to maximize in-space efficiency to reduce the number of expensive shipments.
 To do so, this time they are recycling astronauts urine.

-In collaboration with NASA, Mark Blenner of Clemson University has discovered a way of recycling astronauts urine with a particular strain of yeast to produce a plastic for use in a 3D printer.
-The things involve tools and parts and parts are essential in space.
+In collaboration with NASA, Mark Blenner of Clemson University has discovered a way of recycling astronauts’ urine with a particular yeast strain to produce plastic for a 3D printer.
+The things involve tools and parts, and parts are essential in space.

 Mark Blenner of Clemson University said, “If you had the means to manufacture medicines and food and nutraceuticals and tools, you wouldn’t have to plan ahead.
 You could make what you need as you need it.”

 The team has also created omega-3 fatty acids with the urine-yeast combo.
-The acid is even sold as a nutritional supplement that supports brain, eye, and heart health.
+The acid is sold as a nutritional supplement supporting brain, eye, and heart health.
 Scientists are particularly excited about making medicine, vitamins, and other perishable goods.

 Blenner said, “There are a lot of vitamins and also medicines that degrade just over time.
 As we have a three-plus year space mission, the quality of critical nutrients will start to decline to the point they’re no longer there.
 It’s difficult to send new supplies that are going to retain their quality, so you have to find a way to make them on site.”

 Scientists primarily identified that yeast liked to eat pure urea.
 Although it is a nitrogen-rich organic compound that results from the breakdown of proteins and often found in the urine of some fish and mammals, including humans.